-John Leece has been a Partner of Boroughs Chartered Accountants for 40 years.
+John Leece is a Chartered Accountant and was a partner of Boroughs for 40 years .
 He has served for many years on Committees and Boards of the Australian Accounting Profession and served as a Captain in the Australian Army Reserve.
-He is a Board member of the World Scout Foundation based in Geneva; Life Member of the Scout Association of Australia; a Trustee of the Charlie Perkins Trust for

-Children and Students; a Trustee of the Charlie Perkins Scholarships Trust awarding scholarships to Indigenous Australians to attend university at Oxford or Cambridge; a Councillor of the Australian Geographic Society; a Life Benefactor of the Westmead Institute for Medical Research; a Patron of the ACO and the Art Gallery of NSW.
+He is a Board member of the World Scout Foundation based in Geneva; a Life Member of the Scout Association of Australia; a Trustee of the Charlie Perkins Trust for Children and Students; a Trustee of the Charlie Perkins Scholarships Trust awarding scholarships to Indigenous Australians to attend university at Oxford or Cambridge; a Councillor of the Australian Geographic Society; a Life Benefactor of the Westmead Institute for Medical Research; a Patron of the Australian Chamber Orchestra and the Art Gallery of NSW.
 He is the initiator of the International Defence and Security Dialogues.
 John is also a member of the Explorers Club of New York and has been awarded the Australian Geographic Silver Medallion Spirit of Adventure.
 He has been recognised in the Order of Australia as a Member in the General Division for significant service to the community, particularly to the Scouting Movement and to philanthropy.